VivianAniebonam/callmevivian/README.md

 ---

-## 💬 Message to Reviewers
+##  Message to Reviewers
-> “Technology is the most powerful equalizer when driven by empathy, purpose, and vision.”
+> “Every idea starts small — but with courage, consistency, and vision, it becomes innovation that changes lives.”
 > — *Vivian Aniebonam*

 ---